 The good news is that your confidence grows as you overcome obstacles.

-Paying off your debt is a huge obstacle to overcome and when you do, you will be prouder and more confident because of it.
+Paying off your debt is a huge obstacle to overcome.
+When you do, you will be prouder and more confident.

 You will walk around with a new sense of pride.

 You will believe in yourself and your abilities, constantly increasing your confidence.

 As your confidence rises, you doubt yourself less and less.